mahdiwf/MC_Simulation_for_Stock/README.md

 **Should I invest in AAPL?
 What is the chance of returns of 12% in a year?** <br>
 **Is there a potential loss?
 How much is that?** <br>

 This project is for me to learn to answer those questions.
-I will use:<br>
+I briefly learned Monte Carlo Simulation in my junior Numerical Analysis class.<br>
-**Monte Carlo Simulation** to:
+So, I will use **Monte Carlo Simulation** to:
 * Simulate AAPL future prices (portfolio values).
 * Risk Analysis (VaR & CVaR Calculation).